13 Must-Have Apps To Help You Run Your Small Business (+ Save Loads Of Time)

 When I Work

-When I Work is much more than an employee scheduling app.
+When I Work is much more than an employee scheduling software.
 It truly is employee management.
 Thanks to its automated features, like scheduling templates, it saves you lots of time while empowering your employees.
 Features include:

 - Employee communication that protects private numbers, to everyone or specific groups